xiuql/BDSIM4CEPC/manual/source/installation.rst

   git clone https://bitbucket.org/stewartboogert/bdsim

-This will create a directory called ``bdsim``, inside which all the code, examples and documentation is provied.
+This will create a directory called ``bdsim``, inside which all the code, examples and documentation is provided.
 To obtain the python utilities that come with BDSIM, use the following commands::

   > cd bdsim